sesamesoftware/DeploymentGuide/guides/rjwarehouseconfig.md

 2. Click Save
 3. Close tab.

 These instructions are for an unrestricted run to download all discoverable objects in a datasource.
-For a limited ist of objects i.e., creating a Restricted job and other configuration properties, please see: [Advanced Configuration Properties](../images/databaseConnection.png)
+For a limited ist of objects i.e., creating a Restricted job and more configuration properties, please see: [Advanced Configuration Properties](../images/databaseConnection.png)

 ---